 Jim Lott, Executive Vice President, Hospital Association of Southern California

-Pete White, Director of the Los Angeles Community Action Network
+Pete White, Los Angeles Community Action Network (@lacanetwork)

 Recent reports say the Tribune Company of Chicago was about to arrange an internal overhaul, rather than selling the Los Angeles Times, Channel 5 and other properties.
 Then, along came real estate maverick Sam Zell, who just sold his office development company for $39 billion, the biggest leveraged buyout in history.
 Michael Oneal reports for the Chicago Tribune, a sister publication of the LA Times.